technoboy10/technoboy10.github.io/content/after-scratch.md

   all these languages tend to be thinly-veiled JavaScript once you really get into them.

+- **Blockly, App Inventor, Greenfoot, Alice, LOGO, GameMaker, other teaching languages:** unless you have any particular reason to use one of these languages, you will probably find it too easy: they are designed for beginners, and won't give you the flexibility or "real-world" experience you want.

 - **Rust, Go, anything owned by a company**: not because the language has any technical flaws, but because of "vendor lock-in": you don't want your code to be at the mercy of whatever a private company decides to do with the